YamanQD/Labeeb/README.md

 ## Developing with Visual Studio Code

-Open the workspace using the `labeeb.code-workspace` from the root of the repository.
+Open the workspace using the `labeeb.code-workspace` file from the root of the repository.
 So vs-code can recognize the workspaces configuration properly.

+*Note: If you're on a linux machine, use the `labeeb-unix.code-workspace` file instead.*

 ### Focusing on a workspace